 Hands down, the Middle East is one of my favourite regions in the world to visit.
-Sleeping on rooftops, shopping the magical bazaars, and sampling the amazing cuisine.
-Just as you would be served a bread basket here at home, some creamy hummus and fresh made pita is the Middle Eastern way of welcoming you into their restaurant.
+I loved sleeping on rooftops, shopping the magical bazaars, and sampling the amazing cuisine.
+Just as you would be served a bread basket here at home, a bowl of creamy hummus and freshly made pita is the Middle Eastern way of welcoming you into their restaurant.
 Their hummus is rich with flavours that we could only hope to replicate.
 I think this may be partially due to their top quality olive oils that are equally aromatic as they are rich in flavour.
-So what do I do when when I can’t replicate their delicious hummus – create a ‘chickpea spread’ instead.
-This Healthy Chickpea Oil-Free Dip with Sundried Tomatoes knows that it will always be overshadowed by its creamy hummus cousin, but coming in second isn’t so bad either.
+So what do I do when I can’t replicate their delicious hummus – create a ‘chickpea spread’ instead.
+This Healthy Oil-Free Hummus with Sundried Tomatoes knows that it will always be overshadowed by its creamy hummus cousin, but coming in second isn’t so bad either.

 “Dehydrating fruits and vegetables is a great way to preserve excess crop, and allows you to enjoy seasonal produce all year round.
 This can be done in a dehydrator, or in an oven at a very low heat.“

 Last summer my dehydrator turned our surplus of cherry tomatoes into beautiful little sundried tomatoes.
 With the new seasons harvest just around the corner, finding new ways to use sundried tomatoes can make old recipes new and exciting.
 As this recipe doesn’t have any liquid, it lacks the consistency of traditional hummus and is more akin to peanut butter.
 When paired with a few crackers, it makes it the perfect afternoon snack.
 If your looking for a more traditional style hummus, my favourite go-to recipe is Trent and Lara’s Roasted Garlic Hummus.